4 Ways How to store fresh basil

 Did you just buy some basil?
 Or did you harvest basil from your garden?
-Are you wondering how to store fresh basil leaves or how to preserve them?
+There are three easy ways you can keep your basil fresh.

 1. Store in a plastic bag

 Storing basil leaves in a plastic bag is the easiest way to preserve the freshness of the herb.
 For this method to work, you will need four things – basil leaves/basil plant, thin plastic, water, and a vase or any container big enough to hold the cut basil.

 Pro tip: If you’re buying basil leaves from the store, cutting an inch off the ends of the stem will help it absorb water.

 Fill the vase with a few inches of lukewarm water and then place the fresh basil cuttings in.
 Then, take the plastic bag and loosely cover the leaves.

 Do not tightly wrap or crush the leaves.
 The bag should be loose to allow the leaves to breathe.

 Store basil in an area that is room temperature.
 You can put it on the kitchen counter or on a table, but never near a window sill or inside the refrigerator.
 If it’s too cold or hot, the basil leaves will wilt quickly.

 You will also need to change the water out every two days and use the basil within a week before it goes bad.

 Now let’s say you don’t want to use the vase and plastic bag method, is there another way to store basil for a week?
 Well, there is!
 It is the paper towel method.